Center for Peace and Reconciliation Studies

 Israeli authorities justify house demolitions in various ways.
 Among the reasons often cited are:

 Illegal Building, without permits: Officials and spokespersons of the Israeli government have consistently maintained that the demolition of Palestinian houses is based on planning considerations and is carried out according to the law.
-Palestinians build houses illegally, without planning permission and therefore these houses are destroyed.
+Palestinians build homes illegally, without planning permission and therefore these houses are destroyed.
 Governments and local councils, they point out, have planning rules and forbid the building of houses outside designated areas.

 Military/security needs: The vast majority of the homes, land and other properties destroyed by the Israeli army in the West Bank and Gaza Strip in recent years fall under the category, which Israel defines as destruction for military/security needs that can be divided into four, at times overlapping, sub-categories which are punitive demolitions of houses belonging to families of Palestinians who are known or suspected of involvement in attacks against Israelis.
-The Israeli authorities assert that these homes are destroyed as a “deterrent”, in order to dissuade other Palestinians from carrying out attacks against Israelis.
+The Israeli authorities assert that these homes are destroyed as a “deterrent,” to dissuade other Palestinians from carrying out attacks against Israelis.

 Houses, land, and other properties which the Israeli authorities claim it is necessary to destroy for security needs, notably to build or expand roads or other infrastructure for the benefit or protection of Israeli settlers or soldiers